 Attend one of the offered Information Sessions posted at calendar.hope.edu or Hope’s Fulbright web page.
-The October 22 meeting will be at 4 p.m. and the October 25 meeting will be at 11 a.m.
+The January 22 will be meeting will be at 4 p.m. and the January 25 meeting will be at 11 a.m.

 If you are planning to apply for a Fulbright that will fund you to spend the academic year 2020-2021 abroad, please fill out our Fulbright Form: 2019 Fulbright Process for 2020 Placement to indicate your intention to proceed with the application process.
 Include:

 - Your phone number.